- What is ricin?

 What ricin is

-- Ricin is a poison that can be made from the waste left over from processing castor beans.
+- Ricin is a poison found naturally in castor beans.
+If castor beans are chewed and swallowed, the released ricin can cause injury.
+Ricin can be made from the waste material left over from processing castor beans.

 - It can be in the form of a powder, a mist, or a pellet, or it can be dissolved in water or weak acid.